Auchencairn

-Auchencairn (/sco/) is a village in the historical county of Kirkcudbrightshire in the Dumfries and Galloway region of Scotland.
+Auchencairn, Achadh nan Càrn, (/sco/) is a village in the civil parish of Rerrick, and historical county of Kirkcudbrightshire, in the Dumfries and Galloway region of Scotland.
 It is located on the coast of the Solway Firth at the head of Auchencairn Bay and lies on the A711 road between the town of Dalbeattie to the east and Kirkcudbright to the west.

 History

 Auchencairn has its origins as a small fishing and farming settlement, with records dating back to the 17th century.
 The village grew around Auchencairn Bay, which supported local herring fisheries well into the 19th century.